CodyMarkix/PyZ-extension-repo/README.md

 <img src=".readmeassets/downloadingmanifest.png">

-basically anything that can store files and have files be downloaded from via HTTPS.
+PlugM is going to eventually support basically anything that can store files and have files be downloaded from via HTTPS.

 In every repository, you must store a `MANIFEST.json` file that looks like this.